 EPA is primarily concerned with the effect of transmix blending on average gasoline sulfur content.
-Beginning in 2006, EPA's gasoline sulfur regulations specify that all gasoline produced by most refineries or imported by each importer must contain an annual average sulfur content of 30 ppm or less, in order to help significantly reduce emissions from gasoline-powered vehicles.4 Transmix may contain significant percentages of high sulfur distillate fuel such as heating oil, nonroad diesel or jet fuel, and blending transmix containing high sulfur distillate fuels into gasoline could cause an increase in the sulfur content of the percentage of transmix that can be blended into gasoline is significantly limited by the amount of distillate fuel in the transmix.
+Beginning in 2006, EPA's gasoline sulfur regulations specify that all gasoline produced by most refineries or imported by each importer must contain an annual average sulfur content of 30 ppm or less, in order to help significantly reduce emissions from gasoline-powered vehicles.4 Transmix may contain significant percentages of high sulfur distillate fuel such as heating oil, nonroad diesel or jet fuel, and blending transmix containing high sulfur distillate fuels into gasoline could cause an increase in the sulfur content of the gasoline.

+EPA believes, for two reasons, that the potential increase in gasoline sulfur due to blending transmix into gasoline would be so small, that the effect on emissions from gasoline engines would be negligible.
+The first reason is that the percentage of transmix that can be blended into gasoline is significantly limited by the amount of distillate fuel in the transmix.
 Distillate fuels have much higher boiling points than gasoline, so transmix blenders must limit the addition of transmix so that the endpoint of the transmix-blended gasoline does not exceed 437 degrees Fahrenheit.
 Refiners already have to meet the ASTM endpoint standard under the "substantially similar" requirements for gasoline (56 FR 5352, February 11, 1991).
 Consequently, transmix which contains relatively high percentages of distillate fuel must be blended into gasoline at relatively low percentages so that the endpoint of the transmix-blended gasoline does not exceed 437 degrees Fahrenheit.